15 Slang Words You Didn’t Know Were in the Dictionary

 English is an ever-evolving language, so as words make their way into the mainstream, they also make it into the dictionary.
 Here are some surprising slang terms that with their recent addition to the dictionary are now, like, totally legit.

-One of the brand-new words added to the dictionary for 2019, vacay is one of many modern entries that are simply shortened versioned of actual words.
+One of the words added to the dictionary for 2019, vacay is one of many modern entries that are simply shortened versioned of actual words.
 According to Merriam-Webster, the truncated form of vacation was first used in 1991.
 Does this word-shortening trend signal the end of proper English?
-That’s something to mull over on your vacay while you’re chilling on the beach.
+That's something to mull over on your vacay while you're chilling on the beach.

-Everyone gets cranky when they need to eat, and this slang combination word, or “portmanteau,” perfectly captures what’s going on: You’re angry because you’re hungry.
-But here’s where one of your favorite slang words actually comes from: Merriam-Webster reports the mashup “hangry” was first used in 1918, which is hard to believe as it illustrates the modern word combo trend so well.
-But we traced that reference in the Oxford English Dictionary, the definitive guide to English language history, and yep, there it is, in a quote from author Arthur Ransome: “The elephant is very hungry and hangry from having had no dinner."
+Everyone gets cranky when they need to eat, and this slang combination word, or "portmanteau," perfectly captures what's going on: You're angry because you're hungry.
+But here's where one of your favorite slang words actually comes from: Merriam-Webster reports the mashup "hangry" was first used in 1918, which is hard to believe as it illustrates the modern word combo trend so well.
+But we traced that reference in the Oxford English Dictionary, the definitive guide to English language history, and yep, there it is, in a quote from author Arthur Ransome: "The elephant is very hungry and hangry from having had no dinner."
 Check out the origins of more of your favorite slang words.

-Apparently pronouncing one letter more in the already slang use of the word “random” is too much for today’s youth.
-In years past, “random” trended as a way to express dismay at something that was unexpected or unwelcome (“That guy showing up at the party was so random”).
-But “rando” finesses the disparaging slang into noun form: “Some rando just showed up at the party.”
-And actually, Merriam-Webster notes “rando” can also be used as an adjective, so we might be saying goodbye to the slang use of "random" all together.
+Apparently pronouncing one letter more in the already slang use of the word "random" is too much for today's youth.
+In years past, "random" trended as a way to express dismay at something that was unexpected or unwelcome ("That guy showing up at the party was so random").
+But "rando" finesses the disparaging slang into noun form: "Some rando just showed up at the party."
+And actually, Merriam-Webster notes "rando" can also be used as an adjective, so we might be saying goodbye to the slang use of "random" all together.
 Here are some words that people say aren't real words—but are!